NC State vs. Colorado Women's Basketball Predictions & Picks - November 25

 Colorado Schedule Analysis

-- When the Buffaloes defeated the LSU Tigers (No. 7 in the AP's Top 25) on November 6 by a score of 92-78, it was their signature victory of the season thus far.
+- The Buffaloes defeated the No. 7 LSU Tigers in a 92-78 win on November 6, which was their signature victory of the season.

 Colorado 2023-24 Best Wins